MarcPozzo/MyProjects/README.md

 If you want give a try with Yolo you can type :
 - cd Birds_Detection/Demonstration
-_ python3 inference.py
+- python3 inference.py
-If you want more details about this project go to the README in Birds_Detection, I will explain the strategies I used
+If you want more details about this project go to the README in Birds_Detection, I will explain the strategies I used.